matthijsbrouwer/arduino_api/README.md

 - BUTTON1 to pin 11 (Digital In)
 - SENSOR1 to pin 0 (Analog In)

-The [api software](arduino/api/api.ino), based on this setup, has to be uploaded to the Arduino board.
+The [api software](arduino/api/api.ino), based on this setup, has to be uploaded to the board.
 Adjusting the software to support other or more components should not be too difficult, but detailed specifications are probably project specific.
 This implementation only aims at illustrating what is possible.